Ricardokevins/Kevinpro-NLP-demo/README.md

 1. update Practical use of Amp(Automatic Mixed Precision).
 Implement in VAEGenerator, Test on local MX150, Significant improve the training time and  Memory-Usage, More details in Comments at the end of the code
 2. Based the command of Amp, Modified the definition of 1e-9 to inf in model.py

-## 2021.11.20

-1. update BM25 and TF-IDF algorithm for quick match of Text.

 # Update History